 The adjustment of a threaded headset also requires specific spanners sized to (the large dimensions of) the threaded race and locknut – not something you would necessarily want to take with you on rides.

-Because threaded headsets comprise multiple overlapping components they have an increased weight over modern threadless designs, which are now more commonplace.
+Because threaded headsets comprise multiple overlapping components, they have increased weight over modern threadless designs, which are now more commonplace.

 However, you’ll still get a few misty-eyed romantics lamenting the loss of the elegant lines of a threaded headset.
 As a result of this nostalgia, threaded headsets are going through a bit of a resurgence in the custom-bike market.

 The threadless headset is a much simpler and arguably superior design.
-It’s quicker and easier to service, which can be done with standard tools — Allen or Torx keys in most cases.
+It’s quicker and easier to service, which can be done with standard tools – hex or Torx keys in most cases.

 As with the threaded headset, bearings are fitted at the top and bottom of the head tube.
 A crown race sits at the bottom of the steerer tube and mates with the lower bearings.

 But, unlike the threaded design, the fork is not captive to the headset and is only held in place by a stem clamped to the steerer extending through the head tube.

 The stem is clamped to the outside of the steerer tube, and its height can be adjusted with spacers.

 Before tightening the stem, preload must be applied through the top cap, with a bolt that ‘pulls’ on a star nut or bung fixed inside the steerer tube.